Chris Warner: Rachel McKenna

 The two finally got together as 2010 ended but whilst Rachel broke it off with Callum, all three got stuck in a devastating explosion.
-The couple were said to be playing "happy families", with Rachel becoming a surrogate mother to Chris' children.
-However this came into question when Rachel became the centre of a highly topical storyline when she illegally physically punished Chris' son Harry (Reid Walker).
+The couple were said to be playing "happy families", with Rachel becoming a surrogate mother to Chris's children.
+However this came into question when Rachel became the centre of a highly topical storyline when she illegally physically punished Chris's son Harry (Reid Walker).
 The two's romance became a pivotal point of the 2011 cliffhanger, with the two playing happy families, Rachel was oblivious to the fact Gabrielle Jacobs had announced her love to Chris.
 Gabrielle and Chris started an affair as the year ended.
 Rachel and Chris broke up but reunited in 2012 for the show's 20th anniversary, however Galvin hinted the worst of their relationship was yet to come, saying; "It gets very rocky.
 And just when you think it's hit rock bottom it gets much, much worse."
 Chris was arrested for murder but eventually released, and the relationship suffered, with Bloomfield explaining: "Rachel feels confused because she naively assumed everything would go back to normal post prison.
 And even though she knows it can't, it's her way of coping ...
 It's more about not recognizing Chris because he's changed and that scares her."